KayenM/Statify/README.md

 <h2 id="access-statify">Access Statify</h2>

 <p align="center">
   You can access Statify <a href="https://statify-flow.vercel.app/">here</a>.
-Go ahead, give it a spin, and embrace the magic of your music stats!
+Go ahead, give it a spin, and we hope you enjoy!
 </p>

 <!-- <p align="center">